mmalcek/xmltransform/README.md

 Transform XML files to text using GO template text

 use: xmltransform -i inputdata.xml -o output.csv -t template.tmpl
+(If -o is not defined result is written to stdout)

 Check template.tmpl and inputdata.xml to see how to format data (more detailed info on https://golang.org/pkg/text/template/ )